Cremation Central - Tools

-Welcome to the ICCFA Cremation Coaching Center "Tools" page.
+Welcome to the ICCFA Cremation Central "Tools" page.
 Whether you operate your own crematory or use a third-party provider, you'll find here the sample procedures, contracts and forms you need to properly serve families who choose cremation.

 NEW...
 For Members Only!
 More = More - ICCFA’s College of Cremation Services Instructor David Nixon examines how providing more cremations services and charging for them will enable you to address the low-price provider in your market.